anac0nda3000/intelligence-operations/models/briefings/briefing-model.md

-# TÍTULO DO BRIEFING
+# BRIEFING TITLE
-Nome do incidente ou tema – Data
+Incident or Topic Name – Date

-# 1. Sumário Executivo
+# 1. Executive Summary
-[Resumo de 3–5 linhas sobre o que aconteceu, por que importa e o que fazer.]
+[3–5 line summary of what happened, why it matters, and what to do.]

-# 2. Contexto
+# 2. Context
-[Explicação do cenário, histórico e desenvolvimento recente.]
+[Explanation of the scenario, history, and recent developments.]

-# 3. Escopo
+# 3. Scope
-Inclui:
+Includes:
 - ...

-Não inclui:
+Does not include:
 - ...

-# 4. Detalhamento Técnico
+# 4. Technical Details
-4.1 Indicadores Identificados (IOCs)
+4.1 Identified Indicators (IOCs)
 - IPs:
-- Domínios:
+- Domains:
 - Hashes:
 - URLs:

-4.2 Táticas, Técnicas e Procedimentos (MITRE ATT&CK)
+4.2 Tactics, Techniques, and Procedures (MITRE ATT&CK)
-- Tática:
+- Tactic:

-- Técnica:
+- Technique:

-4.3 Vetor de Ataque
+4.3 Attack Vector
-[Descrição.]
+[Description.]

-4.4 Ferramentas/Malware Identificado
+4.4 Identified Tools/Malware
-[Descrição.]
+[Description.]

-4.5 Detecções e Mitigações Observadas
+4.5 Observed Detections and Mitigations
-- Regras YARA:
+- YARA Rules:

-- Regras Sigma:
+- Sigma Rules:

-- Eventos de Log relevantes:
+- Log Events Relevant:

-# 5. Avaliação de Impacto
+# 5. Impact Assessment
-[Descrição clara dos riscos e setores afetados.]
+[Clear description of risks and affected sectors.]

-# 6. Recomendações
+# 6. Recommendations
-Alta prioridade:
+High priority:
 - ...

-Média prioridade:
+Medium priority:
 - ...

-Baixa prioridade:
+Low priority:
 - ...

-# 7. Conclusão
+# 7. Conclusion
-[Fechamento com a mensagem-chave e próximos passos.]
+[Closing with the key understanding and next steps.]

-# 8. Anexos (opcional)
+# 8. Attachments (optional)
-- Lista completa de IOCs
+- Complete list of IOCs
-- Linha do tempo
+- Timeline
-- Mapa de infraestrutura
+- Infrastructure map